honeycombio/microservices-demo/src/shippingservice/README.md

 # shipping service

-The Shipping service provides price quote, tracking IDs, and the impression of order fulfillment & shipping processes.
+The **shipping** service provides price quote, tracking IDs, and the impression of order fulfillment & shipping processes.

 ## OpenTelemetry instrumentation